wdawson/okta.github.io/_source/_use_cases/mfa/index.md

 ### Setting up your Okta org for MFA

-Before you can start writing code, you'll need to make do a few things in the Admin interface to your Okta org.
+Before you can start writing code, you'll need to make do a few things in the administrator UI to your Okta org.

 1. Enable support for MFA.
 2. [Create an API token](/docs/api/getting_started/getting_a_token).